 Residence Life & Housing offers service initiatives to support the University of Delaware's mission of preparing students to "contribute to a global society that requires leaders with creativity, integrity and a dedication to service" ("University mission statement," n.d.).
-In the spirit of UD's Path to Prominence™, we provide opportunities for residential students to consider community needs, partner with service agencies, and participate in a range of activities.
+In the spirit of Delaware Will Shine, we provide opportunities for residential students to consider community needs, partner with service agencies, and participate in a range of activities.

 Erlich, T. (2000).
 Civil Responsibility and Higher Education.
 (1 ed., p. vi).
 Westport, CT: American Council of Education and The Oryx Press.
 University of Delaware. (n.d.).
 University mission statement.
 Retrieved from udel.edu/aboutus.

-The fourth annual MLK Day of Service, organized by Residence Life & Housing, is open to all students (first year and upper division).
-Students have the opportunity to travel to several off campus service agencies to participate in a Day of Service in honor of the legacy of Dr. Martin Luther King Jr. Registration typically opens during the first week of the spring semester.
-Meals and travel are provided for all volunteers.
+The fifth annual MLK Day of Service, organized by Residence Life & Housing in collaboration with other University offices, is open to all students (first year and upper division).
+Students have the opportunity to serve with off campus agencies in honor of the legacy of Dr. Martin Luther King Jr. Registration typically opens during the first week of the spring semester.
+Meals and transportation to agencies are provided for all.

 This year, participants will have the opportunity to work with Lori's Hands, Little Sisters of the Poor, Family Foundations Elementary, Literacy Volunteers Serving Adults, Exceptional Care for Children, West Grows Together and Urban Promise.

 Residence Life and Housing Alternative Break (RLHAB) provides the opportunity for students to visit different cities and participate in service that helps families and communities in need.
 RLHAB participants volunteer at different service sites throughout the year leading up to their week-long spring break service experience.
 This year, participants will have an opportunity to preference sites based on different community needs.
 RLHAB provides a great opportunity for students to participate in and reflect on service within a community.